October 20, 2020

 Definitions and Summary

-Status epilepticus (SE) is defined as a prolonged seizure or a cluster of seizures without recovery in between.
-Status epilepticus that persists despite administration of at least 2 appropriately selected and dosed parenteral medications including a benzodiazepine is termed refractory status epilepticus (RSE).
-Most of the causes of RSE can be identified within 24-72 hours of presentation, as it commonly due to an obvious acute brain injury (stroke, trauma, infection, etc.) or serious acute medical illness.
-It may also occur in people with a chronic seizure disorder.
+Status epilepticus (SE) is defined as a prolonged seizure (>5 minutes if convulsive, >10 minutes if not) or a cluster of seizures without recovery in between.
+Status epilepticus that persists despite administration of at least two appropriately selected and dosed parenteral medications is termed refractory status epilepticus (RSE).
+Most of the causes of RSE can be identified within 24-72 hours of presentation, as it is commonly due to an obvious acute brain injury (stroke, trauma, etc.) or serious acute medical illness.
+RSE may also occur in people with epilepsy (also known as a seizure disorder).
 In a substantial minority of cases, however, RSE strikes out of the blue without a clear acute or active structural, toxic or metabolic cause, in a healthy patient without active epilepsy.
 These cases are known as new-onset refractory status epilepticus, or NORSE.
 In half of the cases, a cause is ultimately identified, most often autoimmune or paraneoplastic, followed by infections (mostly viral, although mycoplasma is not rare).
-In the remaining half, however, no cause is identified despite an extensive work-up.
+In the remaining half or more, however, no cause is identified despite an extensive work-up.
 These cases are referred to as cryptogenic NORSE or NORSE of unknown etiology.

-Febrile Infection-Related Epilepsy Syndrome (FIRES) is a subtype of NORSE preceded by a febrile infection, with fever starting between 2 weeks and 24 hours prior to onset of refractory status epilepticus.
+Febrile infection-related epilepsy syndrome (FIRES) is a subtype of NORSE preceded by a febrile infection, with fever starting between 2 weeks and 24 hours prior to onset of refractory status epilepticus.
 Fever may or may not be present at the time of onset of status epilepticus.
 The syndrome has been mostly described in school-aged children but occurs in adults as well.
 Previously, the term FIRES was only used in the pediatric population while NORSE was mainly used in adults.
-According to recently proposed definitions, FIRES is now considered a subtype of NORSE and both conditions now have no age limits.
+According to recent consensus definitions, FIRES is now considered a subtype of NORSE and both conditions now have no age limits.
 Children can have NORSE and adults can have FIRES.
 Everyone with FIRES also has NORSE, by definition.
 The distinguishing feature of FIRES is the preceding fever.
 Although the term NORSE includes the subcategory of FIRES, both terms are used here because the recent integration of the two disorders is still being disseminated in the literature and public.

 In two-thirds of NORSE cases, the course of the syndrome begins with a mild febrile illness, associated with malaise, fatigue and symptoms of upper respiratory tract or gastro-intestinal tract infection.
 Symptoms of meningeal inflammation, such as headache and photophobia, are uncommon.
 Behavioral and cognitive symptoms, such as apathy or agitation, amnesia, and sometimes hallucinations can be observed.
 The presence of hallucinations may suggest an autoimmune etiology, especially anti-NMDA receptor encephalitis.